Shemnei/punktf/guide/src/chapter/reference_guide/concepts/dotfile/template.md

 `punktf` injects some default system environment variables if they are not present.
 These variable are set during compilation of `punktf` so you get the values of the compiling system.
 In most cases the values should be the same when running a compiled executable on another system.

-The following are implemented (can be overwritten by defining a environment variable with the same name):
+The following are implemented (can be overwritten by defining an environment variable with the same name):

 - `PUNKTF_TARGET_ARCH`: Architecture of the system which compiled `punktf`
 - `PUNKTF_TARGET_OS`: Operating system of the system which compiled `punktf`